mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/centralized-monitoring/index.md

 <p class="message--note"><strong>NOTE: </strong>This is a separate Grafana instance than the one installed on all Konvoy clusters.
 It is dedicated specifically to components related to centralized monitoring.</p>

-Optionally, if you would like to access the Thanos Query UI (essentially the Prometheus UI), the UI is exposed at:
+Optionally, if you want to access the Thanos Query UI (essentially the Prometheus UI), the UI is exposed at:

 ```
 https://<CLUSTER_URL>/ops/portal/kommander/monitoring/query
 ```

-You can also check that the managed clusters' Thanos sidecars are successfully added to Thanos Query by navigating to:
+You can also check that the managed cluster's Thanos sidecars are successfully added to Thanos Query by navigating to:

 ```
 https://<CLUSTER_URL>/ops/portal/kommander/monitoring/query/stores
 ```

-To view a specific cluster's metrics, it is recommended that you go directly to that cluster's Grafana UI.
+The preferred method to view a specific cluster's metrics is to go directly to that cluster's Grafana UI.

 ### Adding custom dashboards

-You can also define your own custom dashboards for centralized monitoring on Kommander.
+You can also define custom dashboards for centralized monitoring on Kommander.
 There are a few methods to [import dashboards][grafana_import_dashboards] to Grafana.
-For simplicity, this section assumes the desired dashboard definition is in `json` format:
+For simplicity, assume the desired dashboard definition is in `json` format:

 ```json
 {